aijose/CarND-Behavioral-Cloning/project_report.md

 | RELU					|												|
 | Output		| 1 node        									|

+Since this is a regression problem, the loss function was chosen to be mean square error.
 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)